sergeyprokhorenko/Base64UUID/README.md

 All encoded strings start with letters.
 This is achieved by right-shifting the 128-bit UUID by 4 bits and prefixing `0100` bits before Base64 encoding.
 The transformation is reversible and preserves lexical sort order of the original UUIDs.

+### 6.6.
+Computational Efficiency

+Base64UUID is significantly more performant for encoding and decoding than encodings using non-power-of-two alphabet sizes (36, 48, 52, 58, or 62).
+It operates directly on the UUID's 128-bit raw binary data, requiring only a single base64 transformation.
+In contrast, encodings using non-power-of-two alphabet sizes require computationally expensive big-integer division and modulus operations on the entire 128-bit value, which is inherently slower for base conversion.

 ## 7. Security Considerations

 Base64UUID encoding does not introduce additional security considerations beyond those of UUIDs themselves.